zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Kay says, “Of course not,” meaning of course you’re  not doing this in a mean- spirited kind of way, “but she might take it the wr ong way.”
 “To take something the wrong way” is to understand something in the wr ong way, especially in a way that makes you feel offended or angry.
 It means “to  misinterpret” something, to take something the wrong way.

 If someone says to you, “Wow, what happened to all of your hair?”
 Well, you might take that the wrong way.
 You might think the person is making fun of you because you are bald.
 I’m not sure what the right w ay to take that would be, however.
-Maybe there are some things you say that c an only be taken one way, no matter how the person says it.
+Maybe there are some things you say that can only be taken one way, no matter how the person says it.
 Anyway, Edison says that Justine “needs to learn to  laugh at herself.”
 “To laugh at yourself” means to find things that you do funny , especially mistakes that you make.

 Edison says, “It’s healthy for the ego.”
 Your “ego”  (ego) is your sense of self- confidence, self-respect, how you believe yourself to be as a person.
 Kay says, “Whatever you say, boss.
 You’re always right, boss. ” That’s Kay imitating someone.
 Edison says, “Who was that supposed to be? ” Kay says, “Remember what you said about imitation being the highest for m of flattery?”

 Kay is obviously trying to imitate Edison and show him that sometimes doing impressions of other people are not funny and they don’t take them to be funny.
 They don’t take them as a form of flattery.
 Edison says, “That was supposed to be me?
 Me?!”
 He doesn’t think that Kay’s impression  is very funny.
 Of course, Kay is trying to show him that making fun of other people by doing impressions of them can often be considered mean-spirited, even if  you think it’s all in good fun.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]